 In this article, they explain that they only need the provided data for easy identification, to ensure, that no other than the owner himself has started the registration process and not someone else.

 If the domain which the user has chosen is already claimed, the company lets the user re-register the domain, even though it is impossible.
-Therefore the user – not knowing the end result – would have to go through the whole process of registering just to be prompted with an error message.
-Needless to say, this has resulted in a lot of them abandoning the carts and never return again.
+Therefore the user – not knowing the result – would have to go through the whole process of registering just to be prompted with an error message.
+Needless to say, this has resulted in a high cart abandonment rate.

 Clarification help-text so the users know it’s only possible to claim the domain if they already own the domain but at a different service provider.
 This would prevent them from adding the product to the cart by mistake and abandoning the shopping cart because of the frustration resulting in data distortion in the conversion funnel.